 A variable, or random variable, usually notated by capital letters such as X and Y, is a characteristic or measurement that can be determined for each member of a population.
 Variables may be numerical or categorical.
 Numerical variables take on values with equal units such as weight in pounds and time in hours.
 Categorical variables place the person or thing into a category.
+Numerical variables are also referred to as quantitative variables, and categorical variables may be referred to as qualitative variables.
 If we let X equal the number of points earned by one math student at the end of a term, then X is a numerical variable.
-If we let Y be a person's party affiliation, then some examples of Y include Republican, Democrat, and Independent.
+If we let Y be a person's party affiliation in the US, then some examples of Y include Republican, Democrat, and Independent.
 Y is a categorical variable.
 We could do some math with values of X (calculate the average number of points earned, for example), but it makes no sense to do math with values of Y (calculating an average party affiliation makes no sense).